apache/hadoop/hadoop-hdds/docs/content/concept/OzoneManager.md

 * To write a key to Ozone, a client tells Ozone manager that it would like to write a key into a bucket that lives inside a specific volume.
-Once Ozone manager determines that you are allowed to write a key to specified bucket, OM needs to allocate a block for the client to write data.
+Once Ozone Manager determines that you are allowed to write a key to the specified bucket, OM needs to allocate a block for the client to write data.

-* To allocate a block, Ozone manager sends a request to Storage Container Manager or SCM; SCM is the manager of data nodes.
+* To allocate a block, Ozone Manager sends a request to Storage Container Manager (SCM); SCM is the manager of data nodes.
 SCM picks three data nodes into which client can write data.
 SCM allocates the block and returns the block ID to Ozone Manager.

-* Ozone manager records this block information in its metadata and returns the block and a block token (a security permission to write data to the block) the client.
+* Ozone manager records this block information in its metadata and returns the block and a block token (a security permission to write data to the block) to the client.

 * The client uses the block token to prove that it is allowed to write data to the block and writes data to the data node.